 Businesses face numerous challenges in implementing the circular economy.
 A policy that enables linear behavior or inhibits circular activities does not need to be one of them.
 In establishing one, collective business voice, we aim to partner with public authorities in developing policies that drive value creation through the circular economy.

-We will understand the emerging policy space and develop forward-looking policy recommendations from a cross-sectoral group of global business to help drive forward the circular economy.
+We will support our members understand this policy space, help them navigate the challenges, provide business guidance and develop forward-looking policy recommendations from a cross-sectoral group of global business to help drive forward the circular economy.